leehambley/capistrano-handbook/index.markdown

       after('deploy:symlink', 'cruise_control:build')
     end

-When you call `cap production deploy`, two variables are set to production friendly values, and an callback is added to clear the live cache (however that might need to work for your environment), where when you call `cap staging deploy` those same two variables are given different values, and a different callback is registered to tell your imaginary [Cruise Control](http://cruisecontrol.sourceforge.net/) server to rebuild and/or test the latest release.
+When you call `cap production deploy`, two variables are set to production friendly values, and a callback is added to clear the live cache (however that might need to work for your environment), where when you call `cap staging deploy` those same two variables are given different values, and a different callback is registered to tell your imaginary [Cruise Control](http://cruisecontrol.sourceforge.net/) server to rebuild and/or test the latest release.

 The example above is trivial, but that should explain in a nut shell how the Multi-Stage Extension functions, and how you can implement your own quite easily; The Multi-Stage Extension is still well worth a look, as it is smart about ensuring you don't just run `cap deploy` and get yourself into trouble deploying an application with half of your configuration missing